 - Seen examples of book proposal forms and considered what one might contain.

-- Been introduced to the idea of a literary agent and discussed where one might be useful to you.
+- Been introduced to the idea of a literary agent and discussed where one might to useful to you.

 Further workshops in the Planning your Publication Strategy Series 2018/9: